liveontologies/elk-justifications/README.md

-# elk-justifications
+# pinpointing-experiments

-Extracting justifications from proofs provided by ELK.
+Experiments for extracting justifications from proofs.